uptycslabs/terraform-google-iam-config/README.md

    - Set `is_service_account_exists = false` if service account does not exist.
 Provide a new name via `service_account_name`.
 2. Workload Identity Pool is soft-deleted and permanently deleted after approximately 30 days.

-   - Soft-deleted provider can be restored using `UndeleteWorkloadIdentityPoolProvider`.
-ID cannot be re-used until the WIP is permanently deleted.
+   - Soft-deleted provider can be restored using `UndeleteWorkloadIdentityPoolProvider`.  `integration_name` cannot be re-used until the WIP is permanently deleted.
    - After `terraform destroy`, same WIP can't be created again.
-Modify `gcp_workload_identity` value if required.
+Modify `integration_name` value if required.
 3. `credentials.json` is created once.
 Use the command returned by `command-to-generate-gcp-cred-config` output to recreate.

 ## 6.Execute Terraform script to get credentials JSON